What is “Violence Against Women”?

 - commercial sexual exploitation, including prostitution, lap dancing, stripping, pornography and trafficking

 - child sexual abuse, including familial sexual abuse, child sexual exploitation and online abuse

 - so called ‘honour based’ violence, including dowry related violence, female genital mutilation, forced and child marriages, and ‘honour’ crimes

-Violence Against Women is both a cause and consequence of gender inequality.
+Violence Against Women is both a cause and consequence of sexual inequality.
 That means women are more likely to experience certain abuse because of the disadvantages they face in their lives.
 They are likely to have more limited opportunities where they have been subjected to abuse and controlling behaviour.

-Of course, we do not deny or minimise the known use of violence against men or within same sex relationships, but it's a fact that women and girls are a much larger group affected by particular forms of violence.
+Of course, we do not deny or minimise the known use of violence against men or within same-sex relationships, but it's a fact that women and girls are a much larger group affected by particular forms of violence.
 Many men and boys are victims of violence and abuse - some experience the abuse described.

 It's society's idea of masculinity and femininity that helps contribute to the continuing violence against women.
 This can make it difficult for men and boys to identify themselves and get support.